weavora/cody/mysql/index.md

 ## Table names

-1. All table names should be lowercased and use underscore(_) as separator
+1. All table names should be lowercased and use underscore(_) as a separator

    `articles`, `article_tags`

-2. Tables should have plural name
+2. Tables should have names in plural

    `users`, `user_profiles`

-3. We __DONT USE__ any magical abbrs and shortcuts
+3. We __DON'T USE__ any magical abbrs and shortcuts

    WRONG: `users2tags`, `user_img`, `kw_repl`